aramis-lab/clinicadl/docs/Preprocessing/QualityCheck.md

 - `--batch_size` (int) is the size of the batch used in the DataLoader.
 Default value: `1`.
 - `--n_proc` (int) is the number of workers used by the DataLoader.
 Default value: `2`.
 - `--gpu/--no-gpu` (bool) Use GPU for computing optimization.
 Default behaviour is to try to use a GPU and to raise an error if it is not found.
-- `--network` (str) is the name of the network you want to use (to choose between sq101, darq resnet18, deepQC resnet18)

 ### Outputs